schrolla/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 - updated MS.EXO.2.2v2 policy language
 - updated MS.EXO.2.2v2 last modified date
 - in implementation section updated version number in deleted policy to "X"
-- used strikethrough for implmentation section
+- used strikethrough for implementation section

 ### Policies

-#### ~~MS.EXO.2.1X~~
+~~#### MS.EXO.2.1X
-~~A list of approved IP addresses for sending mail SHALL be maintained.~~
+A list of approved IP addresses for sending mail SHALL be maintained.~~

 <!--Policy: MS.EXO.2.1v1; Criticality: SHALL -->
 ~~- _Rationale:_ Failing to maintain an accurate list of authorized IP addresses may result in spoofed email messages or failure to deliver legitimate messages when SPF is enabled.
 Maintaining such a list helps ensure that unauthorized servers sending spoofed messages can be detected, and permits message delivery from legitimate senders.~~
 - _Last modified:_ March 2024
-- _Note:_ Policy MS.EXO.2.1v1 was removed in exo.md version 1.1.0 because it is not a security configuation that can be audited and has been added to MS.EXO.2.2v2.
+- _Policy Note:_ Policy MS.EXO.2.1v1 was removed in exo.md version 1.1.0 because it is not a security configuation that can be audited and has been added to MS.EXO.2.2v2.

 #### MS.EXO.2.2v2